Products

 How is excavating for FocalPoint different from any other excavation?

-Many excavations are oversized or done to rough measurements, but FocalPoint excavations must be done to precise measurements with no additional excavation.
-This is critical because components are provided in the exact quantities necessary to fill the excavation.
+Many excavations are oversized or done to rough measurements, however, FocalPoint excavations are precise.
+That means there is no additional excavation.
+This is critical because we supply components in the exact quantities necessary to fill the excavation.
 Furthermore, limited waste factors are included.

 Will Ferguson Waterworks be on-site to provide install assistance?